-Private client, partnership and LLPs, property and commercial chancery.
+Private client, Court of Protection, partnerships and LLPs, property and commercial chancery.

 We are looking for a potential tenant.
-Candidates should have a real enthusiasm for our areas of practice, be of proven high academic ability and possess excellent powers of analysis, reasoning and presentation.
+Candidates should be of proven high academic ability and possess excellent powers of analysis, reasoning and presentation.
 In addition, the successful candidate will demonstrate sound judgement and be highly motivated.
 Our specific selection criteria are set out in our pupillage policy, available on our website.

 The pupillage is structured so that our pupil can see the full range of chambers’ work.
-Our pupil will have two pupil supervisors throughout the 12 months and will sit with two other members of chambers, under the supervision of their supervisor.
-It is also likely that, throughout the pupillage, our pupil will undertake work for other members of chambers.
-Monitoring of a pupil’s progress takes place at the end of work through discussion with their pupil supervisor and through monthly written reviews, rather than by way of formal assessment.
+You will have two pupil supervisors throughout the 12 months and will sit with two other members of chambers, under the supervision of your supervisor.
+It is also likely that, throughout the pupillage, you will undertake work for other members of chambers.
+Monitoring of a pupil’s progress takes place at the end of work through discussion with your pupil supervisor and through monthly written reviews, rather than by way of formal assessment.

 We offer one 12-month pupillage.